Zeus Performance Impressions

 When paired with the tia Trio and Lotoo PAW Gold Touch, Code 51 sounds a little richer and more evenly balanced across the mid-range.
 Percussion had a bit more texture and the lower-mids also had shade more warmth and presence.

-On the flip side, I found the tia Trio and Zeus pairing to be a little punchier with more quantity on the low-end though slightly cooler in tone as you progressively move up the response curve.
-Mids and treble sounded a shade brighter and cleaner whereas Code 51 delivers a bit more mids and vocal texture that sounds more organic or natural.
+On the flip side, I found the tia Trio and Zeus pairing to be a little punchier with more quantity on the low end though slightly cooler in tone as you progressively move up the response curve.

 Our Verdict

-This is a really engaging, and punchy sounding cable and quite remarkable in terms of the excellent power it can deliver for a 4-wire.
 I have heard 22.5AWG cables a few years back with less clarity and openness despite the thicker gauge which is a testimony to the performance cable companies can now pull from increasingly complex materials.

 Importantly, Zeus has a unique performance and look when paired with the same monitors we tested with the Athena, Tri-Silver, and EA’s Code 51.
-I think that is important when there is a competitive overlap on the materials being used by each company.
+I think that is important when there is a competitive overlap in the materials being used by each company.

-I think this is like the 5th or 6th palladium-plated infused high-end cable I have reviewed in the last 1-2 years and every single one of them has been above $1k.
 This is no longer the cheap seats for Satin Audio and the potential buyer at this price point is more demanding.
 I still give props to Code 51 for being the most complete build and sound of the silver bunch but the Zeus is very competitive for almost half the price.

 Satin Audio Zeus Specifications

-• 24AWG
+- 24AWG

-• Superior Pure OCC Material
+- Superior Pure OCC Material

-• Gold Plated Silver | Palladium Plated Silver | Silver-Gold Alloy
+- Gold Plated Silver | Palladium Plated Silver | Silver-Gold Alloy

-• Geōmetria Multi-sized Stranded – Satin Special Structures II
+- Geōmetria Multi-sized Stranded – Satin Special Structures II

-• Kevlar Damping Core
+- Kevlar Damping Core

-• Premium SA Palladium Plated UCopper 2.5mm/3.5mm and Pentaconn OFC 4.4mm as standard plugs
+- Premium SA Palladium Plated UCopper 2.5mm/3.5mm and Pentaconn OFC 4.4mm as standard plugs